Could Your Power BI Document Be Consuming Too Much Memory?

 J. Once you’ve optimized DAX formulas that were causing the memory spike, you can do a side by side memory comparison between the initial version and the optimized version.

-Repeating the process as you build new reports or rework slow reports will allow you to minimize memory usage and get the most out of your premium capacity.
+Repeat the process as you build new reports or rework slow reports will allow you to minimize memory usage and get the most out of your premium capacity.

 The associated processes are defined below: